-Further information about the history and progress of the implementation of all the inquiry's recommendations can be found on the ITSR website.
+Further information about the history and progress of the implementation of all recommendations can be found on the ITSR website.
 This information includes:

 - copies of previous ITSR quarterly reports

 - a table containing all 177 recommendations

 - a summary of the 16 recommendations that have been closed subject to the implementation of an approved program or plan.